hashgraph/guardian/docs/token-apis/unfreeze-tokens-of-a-user.md

 {% swagger method="put" path="" baseUrl="/tokens/{tokenId}/{username}/unfreeze" summary="Unfreezes transfers of the specified token for the user" %}
 {% swagger-description %}
 Unfreezes transfers of the specified token for the user.
-Only users with the Root Authority role are allowed to make the request
+Only users with the Standard Registry role are allowed to make the request
 {% endswagger-description %}

 {% swagger-parameter in="path" name="tokenID" type="String" required="true" %}